 Using the above class, we can create multiple objects that depict different states and behavior.

 - Profession: Software Engineer

-- Working: She is working as Software developer in ABC Company
+- Working: She is working as a software developer at ABC Company

-- Study: She study 2 hours a day
+- Study: She studies 2 hours a day

 Object 2: Jon